eclipse-apoapsis/ort-server/README.md

 #### HTTP request collections

-When using IntelliJ IDEA Ultimate, you can use the [integrated HTTP client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) to execute requests against the ORT server.
+When using IntelliJ IDEA Ultimate, you can use the [integrated HTTP client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) to execute requests against the ORT Server.
 The requests can be found in [scripts/requests](./scripts/requests).

 ### Debugging

-To debug the ORT server in IntelliJ, you can use a composition with only some selected services:
+To debug the ORT Server in IntelliJ, you can use a composition with only some selected services:

 ```shell
 docker compose up rabbitmq keycloak